Accenture/EcoSonar/README.md

 ![EcoSonar Quality Profile Set up](./images/ecosonar-add-rules.webp)

-- In the list of rules, filter using the tag `eco-design`.
+- In the list of rules, filter using the tag `eco-design` or `ecocode`.
 You should have now displayed all rules integrated with Ecocode SonarQube plugin.
-For each of them, click on the button `Activate` to add them in your Quality Profile
+To add them in your profile, click on `Bulk Change` and select `Active in ` your quality profile.

 ![EcoSonar Quality Profile Activate Rules](./images/ecosonar-activate-rules.webp)

 - Go back in the `Quality Profile` page and set up the extended quality Profile as default one.
 SonarQube will now use this Quality Profile with ecodesign rules to audit your code.

 ![EcoSonar Default Quality Profile](./images/ecosonar-default-quality-profile.webp)

 <a name="audit"></a>
 ## Audit Tool